maddev-engenuity/EmulationATM/labs/lab_2.2/Assessment-Instructions.md

 ## Accessing the Machines

-Each Cyberranges machine should be accessed through the `console` option.
+Each Cyber Ranges machine should be accessed through the `console` option.
 When running the exploit, the Win10 and Win2019_DC should both be open in your browser.
 If required, credentials for the machines are as follows:

 | Machine Name | Username | Password |
 | ---------- | ---------- | ---------- |